samchillcott/days-of-code-2020-august/log.md

 - Refactored test following the Jest docs, no longer works.⁣
 - Choosing to write my first unit test on a function whose sole purpose is to deliberately give a different output each time probably wasn't the best idea lol.⁣
 - Got unit test working with 3 variations of input including an empty array.
 Not quite sure how I am supposed to test for incorrect usage.

+### #daysofcode 5/8/20 ⁣
+⁣
+**Today's Progress**⁣
+- Challenge 7 - Tests:⁣⁣
+- Reading on how to do unit tests.
+When you’re writing tests, always try to be an evil genius.
+Think deeply about what can go wrong and add “unhappy path” test scenarios to keep your code honest.⁣
+- Refactored original function to throw bespoke errors (not just generic ones) - based on what I expected in the test scenarios = using my tests to better my original code.⁣
+- One Concern in One Test - Each test should evaluate one and only issue.
+Refactored test code into separate tests and added describe code block to house them.⁣
+- Integration test on my Randomize function.⁣
+- Renamed test to it - line of code/sentence makes more sense this way imo.⁣ ⁣
+**Thoughts** ⁣
+- I do get the concept of why we do unit tests and I have done a few already but I want to check I am testing for the right things and in the right way.
+I want to get clearer on HOW to actually write the tests - less so the syntax, more the concept.⁣
+- I had the Q; If you are expecting certain errors to be thrown, do you have to have written them into the source code first?
+OR will the test throw that error?
+I now see the point is to write the expected errors in the test then go back and add that code to your source and therefore pass the test!⁣
+- I'm not convinced my test should be passing.
+I'm deliberately writing incorrect expected throw messages.
+Hmm.
+Spent an hour testing my tests.
+Wonder if it is timing out - I can see some test have the time in ms next to them and some don't?
+Spent a while googling this forgetting to check the Jest docs.
+Still seem to pass even when I feed inputs that should fail the test.⁣
+- I'm thinking integration testing in React could be more complicated due to state being involved.
+Will be worth knowing how to do the testing though.⁣
+⁣
+**Questions**⁣
+- Do all my functions have to be re-written to take arguments for them to be tested?
+Aka reusable.
+Yes function needs to take an input.